What is a Supplemental Executive Retirement Plan (SERP)?

 How do Supplemental Executive Retirement Plans Work?

-The company will book an annual expense equal to the present value of the stream of future benefit payments.
+The company will book an annual expense equal to the present value of the stream of current or future benefit payments.
 Because of its many advantages, most companies use cash value life insurance to finance the SERP agreement.
 The company purchases a life insurance policy on the key employee’s life that is sufficient to recover the cost associated with the future benefits outlined in the agreement.
 The company pays the premiums, owns the policy and is the policy beneficiary.
 The policy cash values grow tax deferred and can be used at any time by the company at its discretion.

 At retirement, the key executive receives supplemental income, paid by the company, based upon the terms of the agreement.
 In the event of the key employee’s death, the policy’s death benefit is payable to the company to recover the cost of the plan and which can also be used to provide continued supplemental benefits or to provide a lump sum benefit to the executive’s named beneficiary.